isabella232/magento-learn.en/help/free-video-library/Free-Intro-to-Magento-for-Business-Users/5-3-store-communications-FI_M2-3-Biz-Users.md

 ---
-title: Free Intro to Magento for Business Users
+title: 5-3 store communications FI_M2-3 Biz Users
-description: Introduction to Free Intro to Using Magento v2.3 for Business Users
+description: Communicating with your customers via transactional emails triggered by various actions they take on the storefront.
+Customize and configure transactional email templates for your store.
 feature: Video Pages
 topics: documents
 kt: 5780